ml4ai/automates/documentation/reports/m1_architecture_report/introduction.md

 aforementioned models.

-Along the top of the figure are four headings (in grey) that describe the general type of processing being done by AutoMATES:
+Along the top of the figure are four headings (in grey) that describe the general type of processing being carried out by AutoMATES in the columns below the heading:

 1. *Extraction* of information from the input data sources (text and source code).